At a Glance

 - Other info: Casual dress code and supportive leadership create a welcoming environment.

-The predicted salary is between 24000 - 36000 Β£ per year.
+The predicted salary is between 24000 - 36000 £ per year.

 Overview

-Responsibilities
+Role and Responsibilities

-- Spend your whole shift with the person you support, making the biggest impact on their lives
+- Spend your whole shift with the person you support, making the biggest impact on their lives.

-Qualifications & Requirements
+Qualifications and Requirements

 Benefits

-- Pension Scheme
+- Pension scheme.

-- No uniform β casual clothes
+- No uniform – casual clothes encouraged.

-- Flexible working hours & shift patterns
+- Flexible working hours & shift patterns.

-- Guaranteed & contracted hours
+- Guaranteed & Contracted Hours.

-- Shopping Discounts Scheme
+- Shopping Discounts Scheme.

-- Ongoing professional development and progression opportunities
+- Ongoing continued professional development and progression opportunities.

-- Recommend a Friend Bonus scheme
+- Recommend a Friend Bonus scheme.

-- Financial Hardship Fund
+- Financial Hardship Fund.

-- Investment in your wellbeing
+- Investment in your wellbeing.

 #J-18808-Ljbffr